-Files that became encrypted and appended with .cerber extension indicate an aggressive ransomware attack that requires an urgent fix on the user’s end.
+Files that became encrypted and appended with a random four-character extension indicate a ransomware attack that requires an urgent fix on the user’s end.

 The term “Cerber”, which is somewhat reminiscent of a scary mythical creature’s name, denotes a piece of ransomware that may cause infected people just about as much terror.
 The main concern for victims in terms of this threat has to do with the risk of losing their personal files, which is a likely outcome of the attack if the extortionists’ demands are not met.
-The virus uses AES cryptographic standard to encrypt the user’s most important files, focusing on popular data formats found on the target computer’s hard drive.
-On the outside, these items become considerably skewed as well – the filenames undergo the same type of ciphering and get a .cerber extension at the end.
+The virus uses AES cryptographic standard to encrypt the user’s most important files, focusing on popular data formats found on the target computer’s hard drive, network shares and removable media.
+On the outside, these items become considerably skewed as well – the filenames undergo scrambling beyond identification, where each one morphs into a random 10-character string.
+In addition to this, the ransomware concatenates four hexadecimal characters to encrypted data entries.
+This suffix is unique for every individual extortion scenario, because it matches a computer-specific MachineGuid registry value.
+As a result, a sample document will turn into a gibberish string like LQpHq5aNrJ.3f81.
 Obviously, the user is unable to open any of those.

 When the Cerber virus is installed, the first thing it does is determine the country that the machine is located in.
 If it’s in a country that matches the infection’s hard-coded blacklist mostly composed of Eastern European states, then no further action is taken.
 Otherwise, the targeted system gets configured to go through several reboots so that the malicious code takes effect.
 To this end, the ransomware displays a number of rogue system notifications which, once closed manually, trigger a forcible restart of the PC.

-An unordinary feature of this infection is the VBS variant of recovery directions.
-When opened, this VBScript plays an audio message that explains what happened to the data and how to get it back.
+An unordinary hallmark sign of this infection is that it’s equipped with a VBScript based text-to-speech component that recurrently plays an audio message explaining what happened to the data and how to get it back.
+The message goes, “Your documents, photos, databases and other important files have been encrypted!”.
+This is, obviously, a clever scare tactic that makes the attack an awful nuisance, not just a commonplace cipher-backed predicament.
 Notwithstanding the whole sophistication of Cerber ransomware, some techniques can help victims restore their files without having to pay the fee or somehow crack the strong encryption.

 Cerber ransomware automated removal and data recovery